 Step 3 - Puree the vegetables with the chile-vegetable stock and miso paste until smooth.

-Step 4 - Saute the onion in olive oil until soft and translucent, and toast the farro grains.
+Step 4 - Saute the onion with a bit of extra-virgin olive oil until soft and translucent, and toast the farro grains.

-Step 5 - Add the liquids: Bring the farro to a boil with the squash puree and additional vegetable stock.
+Step 5 - Add the liquids: Over medium-high heat, bring the farro to a boil with the squash puree and additional vegetable stock.

-Step 6 - Simmer: Cook until tender, about 30 - 40 minutes.
+Step 6 - Simmer: Over medium-low heat, cook until tender, about 30 - 40 minutes.
 Of course, you will still want to stir every 5 - 10 minutes to prevent anything from sticking to the bottom or sides of the pan, but you don’t need to stir as often as risotto.

 Step 7 - Finish cooking: After cooking, the farro will be tender, chewy, and al dente.

-Step 8 - Serve: Stir in a bit of butter and vinegar, season with salt and pepper, and serve the farro.
-Top with a bit of chili oil and parsley.
+Step 8 - Serve: Stir in a bit of butter and vinegar, season with salt and black pepper.
+Top with a bit of chili oil and parsley, and serve.
+Enjoy!

 Tips and Tricks